-New England is extra beautiful in autumn with changing foliage giving the region a romantic atmosphere with warm colours filling the forests and botanic gardens.
+What’s the weather like in New England in November?New England is extra beautiful in autumn with changing foliage giving the region a romantic atmosphere with warm colours filling the forests and botanic gardens.
 New England weather in November is quite wet and humid at times, but you’ll still enjoy plenty of bright sunshine during your stay with most days enjoying clear blue skies.

 Geographical influencesLocated in the north-east of the United States, New England has a cool climate in the autumn and winter with warmer weather in late spring and summer.
 November is a great time to visit if you want to do some sightseeing during your stay.
 If you want to experience the region to the fullest, put on a comfortable pair of hiking boots and explore the lush mountains and idyllic countryside.
 You can also head to Boston and walk along the famous Freedom Trail that reveals glimpses into the American Revolution.

 AveragesTemperatures reach highs of 6°C at midday, which is the warmest temperature you can hope for when you visit New England in November.
 Despite the chilly weather, you’ll have nine hours of sunshine per day with humidity levels of 74%.
 The average rainfall is around 87mm spread over the month with sea breezes picking up speeds of 6mph.